Logo

 John Higgins won the Hainan Classic, defeating Jamie Cope in the final.

-John Higgins made a maximum break during the final, and compiled another maximum in his second-round match against Mark Davis at the 2012 UK Championship.
+John Higgins made a maximum break during the final and another in his second-round match against Mark Davis at the 2012 UK Championship.

 John Higgins finished the season ranked 11th, slipping out of the top 10 for the first time in 17 seasons.